cjstoneking/wine_quality/README.md

 ![separate_regressions](images/separate_regressions.png?raw=true)

 This plot clearly shows the smaller number of data points available for extreme values of quality.
+From either of these plots, we can see that there is a strong correlation between alcohol and quality, and moderate to weak correlations for some of the other predictors.

 Next, we want to check for correlations between the predictor variables.
 The first step is a pairs plot: